sjoblomj/feeder/README.md

 * siedler25 - Custom parser for the site siedler25.org
 * staredit - Custom parser for the site staredit.net
 * stormcoast-fortress - Custom parser for the site stormcoast-fortress.net
-* wardruna - Custom parser for the site wardruna.com

 ## Yaml configuration